AnthonyEdmonds/token-aura-ring/README.md

 Module developers can control Aura Rings using the `AuraRingApi` class.

+Macro developers can control Aura Rings using the `foundry.tokenAuraRing` endpoint.

 | Function  | Parameters                           | Returns          | Description |
 | --------- | ------------------------------------ | ---------------- | ----------- |
 | all       | SimpleTokenDocument                  | Array[AuraRing]  | Retrieve all Aura Rings |